 - and a TRW-designed AGS (Abort Guidance System) in the lunar module.

 It’s true that the onboard computing power of the Apollo spacecraft was puny compared to today’s standards.
 For example, each one of the AGCs, designed by MIT’s Instrumentation Laboratory under the supervision of Charles Draper, had the following specifications:

-- 2,048 bytes of rewritable memory (RAM), whereas a laptop computer currently has at least 16 gigabytes, i.e., eight million times more;
+- 2K (2,048) words of rewritable memory (RAM), equivalent to approximately 3.7 kilobytes (AGC word length was 15 bits plus one parity bit), whereas a laptop computer currently has at least 16 gigabytes, i.e., four million times more;

 - a 1.024 megahertz clock, whereas current computer clocks run at 4 gigahertz or more, i.e., four thousand times faster.
 Yes, that’s a decimal point, not a thousands separator.

 It’s not true, however, that the AGCs were less powerful than a pocket calculator, as is often claimed: their performance was comparable to an Apple II (1977), a Commodore 64 (1982) or a ZX Spectrum (1982).

 Moreover, the onboard computers could focus all their power on a small set of core tasks and didn’t have to waste power on fancy graphical interfaces or other embellishments, so they were adequate for the tasks they had to perform.

 The onboard systems also had the backup of Mission Control’s massive Real-Time Computer Complex in Houston, Texas, based on five IBM System/360 Model 75J mainframe computers, which handled most of the calculations (Figure 7.3-1).

 Figure 7.3-1.
 The Real-Time Computer Complex (RTCC).
 Credit: IBM.